 3. What is ‘gaga feminism’?
 How does noise, breakdown, resonance, rhythm and dissonance relate to Campt’s concept of the hum and practices of refusal?
 (Think about the scream vs. the quiet images)

-The author (p.
+Halberstam (p.
 125) explains gaga feminism as a form of activism, that: “expresses itself as excess, as noise, as breakdown, drama, spectacle, high femininity, low theory, masochistic refusal, and moments of musical riot.”
 He associates it with chaotic yet creative performance, coming from anarchism and musical riot.

 The name Gaga Feminism is drawing from the actions of “going gaga,” meaning showing how Lady Gaga is pushing the boundaries of there and now, and thus opening new possibilities for diversity and redefinitions: “in order to mess up the landscape